 Configuring Mobility Groups

-This chapter describes mobility groups and explains how to configure them on the controllers.
+This chapter describes mobility groups and explains how to configure them on WCS.
 It contains these sections:

 •Overview of Mobility

 Mobility, or roaming, is a wireless LAN client's ability to maintain its association seamlessly from one access point to another securely and with as little latency as possible.
 This section explains how mobility works when controllers are included in a wireless network.

 When a wireless client associates and authenticates to an access point, the access point's controller places an entry for that client in its client database.
 This entry includes the client's MAC and IP addresses, security context and associations, quality of service (QoS) contexts, the WLAN, and the associated access point.
 The controller uses this information to forward frames and manage traffic to and from the wireless client.
 Figure 8-1 illustrates a wireless client roaming from one access point to another when both access points are joined to the same controller.

 When the wireless client moves its association from one access point to another, the controller simply updates the client database with the newly associated access point.
 If necessary, new security context and associations are established as well.

 The process becomes more complicated, however, when a client roams from an access point joined to one controller to an access point joined to a different controller.
 The process also varies based on whether the controllers are operating on the same subnet.
 Figure 8-2 illustrates inter-controller roaming, which occurs when the controllers' wireless LAN interfaces are on the same IP subnet.